- When to be an active bystander: what are unacceptable behaviours?

 Stage 3: Feel empowered to take responsibility for dealing with it.

 Realising that it’s your responsibility to be active in some way.
-Not presuming, that because you are not causing the problem, it is not your responsibility to be part of the solution.
+Do not assume that someone else will intervene, or that because you are not causing the problem, it is not your responsibility to be part of the solution.

 Stage 4: Possess the necessary skills to act.